Installing freezr

-You can also install freezr yourself in just a few minutes on various cloud services such as Heroku, Google Could, AWS, glitch, or just on your own PC or mac laptop.
+You can also install your freezr in just a few minutes on an actual physical server, or on various cloud services such as Heroku and Amazon AWS, or, for the easiest option try freezr on replit or glitch.

 Install freezr on your own computer or a development server